ARCHETYPE Visual acuity test (openEHR-EHR-OBSERVATION.visual_acuity.v0)

 The stimulus may be a virtual image.

-• Printed chart or card [A printed chart or card was used.]
+• Printed chart or card [A printed chart or card.]

-• Physical object [Physical objects other than Charts or Cards were used,]
+• Physical object [Physical objects other than charts or cards.]

 • Integrated virtual chart display [A chart presented as a virtual image inside a device, such as an autorefractor.]

-Chart or card typeChart or card type: The specific chart or card method used to measure visual acuity.
+Chart or card typeChart or card type: The type of chart or card used to measure visual acuity.

 Choice of: